-A pre-existing condition is an illness, injury or related medical condition, which you or any dependants have experienced symptoms of or received treatment, medication and advice or have had investigations for.
+A pre-existing condition is an illness, injury or related medical condition, which you or any dependents have experienced symptoms of or received treatment, medication and advice or have had investigations for.
 Any illness or condition occurring between the time of signing and submitting your application to us may also be considered a pre-existing medical condition.

 Extremely hazardous occupations such as, but not limited to, Oil Rig Deep Sea Divers or aeronautics are not covered on Health International Membership Plans.

-Occupational Loadings are applied to the following occupations: – Pilots, Professional Hunters (Short Season) Construction Workers, Security Guards Using A Weapon, Sawmill Worker Mining (Open Cast) – Mining (Underground) Photographic Safaris etc. Full details are available from your Agent or Regional Head Office
+Occupational Loadings are applied to the following occupations: – Pilots, Professional Hunters (Short Season) Construction Workers, Security Guards Using A Weapon, Sawmill Worker, Mining (Open Cast) – Mining (Underground), Photographic Safaris etc. Full details are available from your Agent or Regional Head Office.

 A chronic condition is a disease, illness or injury that has at least one of the following characteristics: – It has no known cure and continues indefinitely, it reoccurs, it is permanent, it may require YOU to be specifically trained or rehabilitated, needs long-term monitoring, consultations, check-ups examinations or tests.

 If I develop a Chronic Condition whilst on a Health International membership plan will it be covered?

 Should a member develop a Chronic Condition whilst a Member of Health International, the investigations and treatment for the condition will be covered to the point where the condition is stabilised and the Member is on routine medications, tests etc.

 Once the chronic condition is stable, the member will be advised that the condition will be managed under a Chronic Lifetime Benefit of: